How I Got Started + Tips for Sucessful Baking

 - Piping bags and tips - these are great if you think you'll use them often.
-But a plastic storage bag with a hole cut into one corner will work in a pinch.

 - Microplane - great for zesting citrus fruits and grating fresh nutmeg, but you could always use the fine side of a cheese grater.

 - Pastry blender - this is only useful if you're making a lot of pie dough by hand.
 But even then, I prefer just using my hands (or a food processor).

 - Pastry mat - these are great if you want a quick reference for rolling out dough to the appropriate size for pies and tarts.

 - Marble pastry board - hello, fabulous!
 These are great for tempering chocolate and keeping doughs cold.
 But they're definitely a luxury.

 Need to Have

 - Pans - obvious but important.
 You'll want at least a couple of simple cake pans or a multi-tasking cheesecake pan (aluminum are best), a pie tin (metal heats better than ceramic), and a couple of rimmed half sheet pans.
 You can get by without un-rimmed baking sheets.
 Tart, muffin, springform, tube, and bundt pans are all specialty items only specific to certain recipes.

 - Oven mitts - again, obvious.
 But try to get some quality mitts made out of silicone or Nomex (like the Ove Glove).
 A cheap fabric glove will burn you through the cloth.